A Direct Probe of Mass Density Near Inspiraling Binary Black Holes: Motion of the BBH barycenter along the Outer Orbit

-\emph{Motion of the BBH barycenter along the Outer Orbit. ---} We consider a pair of BHs with mass $m_0,m_1\sim\order{10M_\odot}$.
+We consider a pair of BHs with mass $m_0,m_1\sim\order{10M_\odot}$.
 LISA could access such a pair if the GW peak frequency $f_\text{peak}$ falls roughly between $0.01$Hz and $0.1$Hz, where $f_\text{peak}$ is \bge f_\text{peak}(t)=\FR{\sqrt{Gm}}{\pi\big[a_1(t)\big(1-e_1^2(t)\big)\big]^{3/2}}\big(1+e_1(t)\big)^{1.1954}, \ede where $G$ is Newton's constant, $a_1$ and $e_1$ denote the semi-major axis and the eccentricity of the inner binary, and $m=m_0+m_1$ is the total mass of the BBH.
-Here and in the following we neglect the redshift of the BBH for simplicity.
-The time-dependence of the long-term orbital motion and/or the secular change of inner eccentricity would be visible only if the BBH stays long enough in the LISA band.
-For frequencies roughly between $0.01$ Hz and $0.1$ Hz, the lifetime is generally at least a year which we take as the minimum benchmark for staying in the LISA band.
+As we shall show below, the time-dependence of the long-term orbital motion and/or the secular change of inner eccentricity has a time scale comparable or much longer than a year in general.
+Therefore these effects will be visible only if the BBH stays long enough ($\gtrsim 1$yr) in the LISA band.

 We model the ambient density of a BBH by a single tertiary body.
-This model can approximate 1) a BBH orbiting around a SMBH in the galactic center \cite{Antonini:2012ad,Randall:2017jop,Randall:2018qna}; 2) a BBH orbiting around an IMBH in a globular cluster; 3) a BBH orbiting around a bunch of stellar mass in a nuclear cluster or globular cluster, without a central massive BH, 4) a BBH in stellar-mass hierarchical triples in globular clusters \cite{Wen:2002km} or in the field \cite{Silsbee:2016djf}.
+This model can approximate 1) a BBH orbiting around an SMBH in the galactic center \cite{Antonini:2012ad,Randall:2017jop,Randall:2018nud}; 2) a BBH orbiting around an IMBH in a globular cluster; 3) a BBH orbiting stellar mass in a nuclear cluster; 4) a BBH in stellar-mass hierarchical triples in globular clusters \cite{Wen:2002km} or in the field \cite{Silsbee:2016djf}.
 The effective mass $m_2$ of the tertiary body can be in the range $\order{10M_\odot}$ to $\order{10^9M_\odot}$ or even larger.